Rights of way and accessing land

 You have the right to access some land for walking or certain other leisure activities.

-- use public roads and pavements or public rights of way, eg footpaths or bridleways
+- use public roads and pavements or public rights of way, for example footpaths or bridleways

 - use your right to roam on open access land including mountains, moors, heaths, downs, common land and some land around the England Coast Path